konamacona/d-d/_posts/2019-02-04-session-01-nightstone.md

 ## Area of Effect Spells

-We ruled this correctly, but I think it's good to note; unless otherwise specified a spell that affect to "all creatures" in an area will affect both player character and NPCs alike, regardless of alignment with the party.
+We ruled this correctly, but I think it's good to note; unless otherwise specified, a spell that affect to "all creatures" in an area will affect both player character and NPCs alike, regardless of alignment with the party.